 Holly Marble, a native of Colorado Springs, graduated with an award for academics and dance from the National Academy of Arts in Champaign, IL.
 During her 10 year career with Nevada Ballet Theatre, she rose quickly to the rank of Principal Dancer, dancing a wide repertoire of classical, contemporary and original works.
 With Nevada Ballet Theatre, Marble toured extensively throughout the country as a performer while also serving as company manager.
 Ms. Marble has taught and choreographed for schools across the United States.
 At the Academy of Nevada Ballet Theatre she served as Director and Principal Teacher.
 It was there that her efforts were recognized with an award for excellence in teaching.
 Ms. Marble believes it is a powerful and fulfilling endeavor to mentor young artists to understand how the art of dance can contribute to the greater community through individual expressions of grace.
 She has studied anatomy and kinesiology, is certified in Pilates, and has attended numerous courses in dance pedagogy.
 She is committed to understanding the most current developments in dance science attending course at IADMS, Leading Edge Dance and several Level 1 and 2 workshops with Lisa Howell.
 Holly is passionate about sharing this knowledge with her students, ensuring safe physical development and injury prevention.

 Keegan Ewing grew up in Colorado as the youngest of eight children.
 He was home schooled until the age of 17 when he began attending The Classical Academy’s College Pathways program where he excels in mathematics, biology, and English.
 He has trained in dance since he was five years old, beginning with ballet technique and then moving into tap, hip hop, swing, ballroom, musical theatre, and BBoy a few years later.
 He found his passion in Break-dance when he was 14 and continually seeks out instruction from others to bring new and innovative moves to his students.
-In an effort to know how to instruct his students well, Keegan has completed Lisa Howell’s Level I & II workshops.
+In an effort to know how to instruct his students in the best way possible, Keegan has completed Lisa Howell’s Level I & II workshops.
 Besides going to college, teaching, and continuing his dance training, Keegan is also an accomplished musician and is always practicing on his drum set.

 Together we assure you that we will continue to grow in our knowledge of how to serve the dance community with our best.